nirajkamal/Building-performance/README.md

 ## Thermal comfort
 Tropical summer index;

+Thermal Performance of the Building Envelope;

 Predicted mean vote;

-Predicteed percentage dissatisfied;
+Predicteed percentage dissatisfied (gives an idea of comfort levels at any time in the building);

 Heat stress distribution;

-Fan wind velocity required.
+Compute the Fan wind velocity required for optimal comfort for all times.

 ## Thermal performance
 damping percentage;